Bitrate vs. Resolution for Professional Broadcasting

 Popular Bitrate and Resolution Setting Combinations

-There are five popular video qualities to consider when configuring your bitrate and resolutions settings.
+There are five popular video qualities to consider when configuring your bitrate and resolution settings.
 They range from ultra-low definition to full high definition.

 Here are the suggested video bitrates, resolutions, and H.264 profiles we recommend for achieving these various video qualities.